Sentiment Analysis Report

 Fellow Workers Who Abused WFH

 The most internally contentious target.
-Typical posts: "I hate the people who abused WFH — because of them, management thinks none of us can be trusted."
 But rebuttals are swift: "Slackers exist in the office too, they just look busy.
 WFH just made it measurable."
-On r/antiworkPH, abuse narratives are seen as entirely manufactured — RTO as "class warfare."

 03